crashappsec/chalk/src/docs/guide-user-guide.md

-The intent here is to allow developers to specify where they want marks to go, either so that they're the least in-the-way, or so that they can include them as data, instead of a comment.This requires a _normalization_ function for computing the `HASH` value, which is described below.
+The intent here is to allow developers to specify where they want marks to go, either so that they're the least in-the-way, or so that they can include them as data, instead of a comment.
+This requires a _normalization_ function for computing the `HASH` value, which is described below.